Crokus/cosmosdb-repo/README.md

 }
 ```

-## Step 2: Use the repo with your POCO objects
+## Step 2: Create Repository and use it with your POCO objects

 With the client in place create a repository providing database id (will be created if it doesn't exist).
 Now it's really easy to do the CRUD operations: